-SCIC encourages producers to indicate if their operations should be combined.
+SCIC encourages you to indicate if your operations should be combined.
 SCIC will also combine operations where it is determined the entities are a part of a whole farm, even if reporting separately for income tax purposes.
-SCIC considers the following criteria when entities should be combing operations:
+SCIC considers the following criteria when entities should be combining operations:

 - the operations are not legally, financially or operationally independent; or

 - all or some of the transactions between the operations are above or below fair market value.

 By combining operations that are not independent of each other, SCIC ensures AgriStability benefits are directed to producers experiencing a decline in their program margin beyond their control.

 If you did not participate in the Crop Insurance Program, you may have your AgriStability benefit reduced.
 This reduction occurs only in cases where you have a negative program year margin and do not have Crop Insurance at the 70 per cent coverage level.
 In those circumstances, you will have the negative portion of your program year margin benefit reduced by 70 per cent of a "deemed Crop Insurance benefit."

 The deemed Crop Insurance benefit represents the claim yo would have received, had you participated in Crop Insurance, less the premium you would have paid to participate in the Program.